The legalization of same-sex marriage (SSM) --

 - Massachusetts: The tenth anniversary of Massachusetts' legalization of same-sex marriage was on MAY-17.
 That was the first state in the U.S. to allow same-sex couples to marry.
 Massachusetts continues to have the lowest divorce rate in the U.S.

-- 19 U.S. states and the District of Colombia have redefined the marriage laws to allow same-sex couples to marry.
+- 19 U.S. states and the District of Colombia had redefined the marriage laws to allow same-sex couples to marry.
 These states are: CA, CT, DE, HI, IA, IL, MA, MD, ME, MN, NJ, NM, NY, NH, RI, OR, PA, VT, & WA.
 Adding the District of Columbia makes a total of 20 political jurisdictions that have attained marriage equality.
-In these states, same-sex couples routinely go to their county clerk's office, obtain their marriage licenses, and marry after the waiting period expires -- no differently from opposite-sex couples.
+In these states, same-sex couples routinely went to their county clerk's office, obtain their marriage licenses, and marry after the waiting period expires -- no differently from opposite-sex couples.
 Some states allow couples to marry immediately.

 - The most recent two states to legalize SSM occurred during 2014-MAY: